mldavey/Use-Ajax-to-Control-Robot-Arm/readme.md

 To Dos
 ====
-* Add limits to the text boxes in the form-text-boxes version
+* Adjust both form-text-boxes version and sliders version to read default parameters from a separate XML file instead of hardcoding via PHP.
-* Adjust form-text-boxes version to read default parameters from a separate XML file.
+* Look at simplifying the code for handling the limits in form-text-boxes, potentially options where the limits and field names don't have to be hardcoded into the results file.
-* Adjust sliders version to read default parameters from a separate XML file.
+* Explore other possibilities for transmitting the values to the arm beyond AJAX.